 Need-based awards

-Students seeking a partial-tuition scholarship based on financial need will be asked to submit evidence of a household income of £27,500 or below following submission of their application.
+Students seeking a partial-tuition scholarship based on financial need will be asked to submit evidence of annual household income.
+SIA classifies 'low-income' as a household with an annual income of £25,000 or less and 'lower-income' as £42,875 or less (or overseas equivalent), but this is a guide only as other factors are taken into account during the selection process.
 Award decisions will be communicated at the point of an offer being made.

 Please select 'Sotheby's Institute of Art Scholarship' as one of the funding sources on our application form to indicate you wish to be sent a need-based scholarship form after the completed application has been submitted.